namkoong-lab/stability_estimation/readme.md

-This repository contains all files necessary to generate the plots in the paper [Minimax Optimal Estimation of Stability Under Distribution Shift](https://arxiv.org/abs/2212.06338).
+This repository contains all files necessary to reproduce the results in the paper [Minimax Optimal Estimation of Stability Under Distribution Shift](https://arxiv.org/abs/2212.06338).

 ## File Structure

 - **Simulation Stability.ipynb**
-  <sub>All the code to generate results for the simulation part: Figures 2 and 3.</sub>
+  <sub>All the code to generate results for the simulation setting: Figures 2 and 3.</sub>

 - **Stability_Statistical_Model_NHIS.ipynb**
   <sub>All the code to generate results for the Health utilization prediction model (NHIS) in Section 5.2 and the appendix.</sub>